ran-arigur/finger-tapping-task/README.md

 ## Using

-Once you've installed this, you can use it by opening the v1.html file in your preferred web browser (e.g. Firefox or Chrome).
+Once you've installed this, you can use it by opening the HTML file in your preferred web browser (e.g. Firefox or Chrome).

 A few notes: